George Kuchar, Tamy Ben-Tor, Emily Clayton, and Keren Cytter

 Revenant Cri Sis

-CICCIO is proud to present Revenant Cri Sis a screening of four videos by George Kuchar, Karen Cytter, Tamy Ben-Tor, and Emily Clayton.
+CICCIO is proud to present Revenant Cri Sis a screening of four videos by George Kuchar, Keren Cytter, Tamy Ben-Tor, and Emily Clayton.
 The selected works were all made with footage from trips made by the artists visiting family back home.
-Alongside the videos CICCIO has made a sculpture to hold the projector with a mattress and seating for visitors to lounge on while watching the videos.
+Alongside the videos Ciccio has made a sculpture to hold the projector with a mattress and seating for visitors to lounge on while watching the videos.

 Creeping Crimson (1987), by the late George Kuchar, depicts the artist’s trip home to the Bronx to visit his mother in the hospital.
 Kuchar lived most of his adult life in San Francisco.
 Kuchar’s irreverent immediate presence which he depicts so well in his diaristic videos, persists even while his mother is sick in the hospital bed next to him.